Obhur Creek

-39°08'48"E) is a tidal creek located on the eastern side of the Red Sea, near Jeddah, Saudi Arabia.
+39°08'48"E) is a tidal creek located on the eastern side of the Red Sea, near Obhur in Jeddah, Saudi Arabia.
 It is an old fluvial valley flooded by Red Sea water.

 The creek is a popular place for Red Sea marinas.
 The Jeddah Tower, a tower set to be the tallest building in the world at some point, will overlook the creek along with the Red Sea.

 Characteristics

 The creek has the following characteristics: